 Strong girls are the best girls!
-Save the world like Wonder Woman this Halloween!
+Save the world like Wonder Woman this Halloween with an amazing DIY Girls Wonder Woman Halloween Costume!
+Girl Power!

 Before you get started let me just tell you this is not an overnight project.
 It’s going to take some prep, mostly because this is a no-sew costume and the Fabrictac has to have a chance to dry.
 With that said, my daughter is thrilled with the way it came out so it was totally worth it!

 Below is what you are going to need to make this costume.
-My daughter is six and wears a 7/8 so keep that in mind and adjust accordingly:
+My daughter wore a 7/8 so keep that in mind and adjust accordingly.
+You can definitely adapt this to wear as a women’s costume as well…an adult Wonder Woman costume would be amazing!

 - Navy blue vinyl fabric